adavisfoy/kickstarter-analysis/README.md

 # An Analysis of Theater Kickstarter Campaigns
 ---
-Kickstarter data analysis to uncover trends in theater projects
+Kickstarter data analysis to uncover trends in theater projects. . .
 ---
 Findings: Theater/Plays Kickstarter Campaigns quite successful overall.
 May is a good month to launch theater-related Kickstarter campaigns based on data analysis.
 Pledges for Musicals in Great Britain often well below goals, so suggest planning accordingly.
 ---